 These workshops may be competitive.
 Please send a cover letter and up to 1500 words of your best prose or up to five pages of poems.
 Sample writing can be published or unpublished, and might, but probably will not be used in class.
 Applicants will be notified whether they have been admitted within a week of the application deadline.

 Questions?
-Contact workshops@orionmagazine.org or check out our Help Center.
+Contact workshops@orionmagazine.org or check out our Help Center or FAQs.